How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Grid Modernization Initiatives

-Utilities across the country are investing in grid modernization, which could create new opportunities for solar owners:
+According to the U.S. Department of Energy's Grid Modernization Initiative, utilities across the country are investing in grid modernization, which could create new opportunities for solar owners:

 • Smart grid technologies that better manage distributed energy resources